CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors-events/LAB.md

 - Write a user acceptance test for this stretch goal.
 Follow the pattern used in the other features, above.
 - Add the ability for the user to sort the images by either title or by number of horns with a radio button.
 - Sort the images by one of the properties on page load.

+## Submission Instructions

+- Complete your Feature Tasks for the day
+- Create a Pull Request (PR) back to the `master` branch of your repository
+- On Canvas, submit a link to your PR and a link to your deployed application on GitHub pages.
+Add a comment in your Canvas assignment which includes the following:
+  - A question within the context of today's lab assignment
+  - An observation about the lab assignment, or related 'Ah-hah!' moment
+  - How long you spent working on this assignment